default search action

 Paper

-- Pablo J. Villacorta, Luis Quesada, David A. Pelta:
+- Pablo J. Villacorta, Luis Quesada, David A. Pelta

 Automatic design of deterministic sequences of decisions for a repeated imitation game with action-state dependency.
 1-8 - Garrison W. Greenwood, Phillipa M. Avery: